 Print these out and add in your important dates and events for the whole year to mark out the days and weeks that you won’t be homeschooling.

 Want to achieve more in a year, work towards goals in different areas of your life.

 Look over the yearly calendar and plan out your major themes or goals for the whole year with this.

 Need and simple and easy way to keep track of the days or hours that you’re homeschooling?
 Grab this.

 Plan out what curriculum each child will use for the new school year with this.

-Plan out your entire week of lessons plans with this simple lesson planner to keep your plans organized for the week.
+Plan out your entire week of lesson plans with this simple lesson planner to keep your plans organized for the week.

 Have your child work independently with their own weekly checklist that you can set up the Sunday before your week starts.

-Teach your child to organize their own schedule and stick to their deadlines by using a student planner and take ownership of their school work.
+Teach your child to organize their own schedule and stick to their deadlines by using a student planner and taking ownership of their school work.